 Yes, you read that correctly: That disability scam involved a half a billion dollars in payments to unqualified SSDI recipients.

 While scams like this one certainly are newsworthy, they’re also incredibly hard to pull off.
 You need at least one doctor, lawyer, and most likely a judge conspiring together as well as the unqualified claimants.
 And the more people involved in committing fraud, the less likely it is to go unnoticed.

 The Federal Trade Commission suggests reporting any suspected identity theft issues directly to IdentityTheft.gov.
 Never give your Social Security number or bank account information to someone who calls you.
 Don’t wire funds or send money using your debit card to anyone you do not know.
 Never pay someone who calls out of the blue purporting to be a government employee for the IRS or SSA.
 If you have disability benefits, regularly check your beneficiary status online or by visiting your local SSA office.
 Review your bank account statements to make sure they’re correct.
 If you get pressured to provide sensitive financial information, end the call immediately and report it to the FTC.

-If you do suspect you’ve encountered a disability scam or suspect someone of committing Social Security fraud, report it here.
+If you do suspect you’ve encountered a disability scam or suspect someone of committing Social Security fraud, report it on the OIG’s website here.